 Stepping into the card payment world brings up a lot of new financial terms into the merchant’s life.
-One of them is the Merchant Identification number.
-With this article, we will explore the meaning of the Merchant ID, how exactly it participates in the transaction flow, how to get one, and where to find it if you already have your MID.
+One of them is the Merchant Identification Number.
+With this article, Maxpay will explore the meaning of the Merchant ID, how exactly it participates in the transaction flow, how to get one, and where to find it if you already have your MID.

 Merchant ID explained

 Basically, the meaning of MID is merchant identification number.
 It is a unique authorization number that is provided to the merchant by her or his payment processing provider.
 MID makes it possible for the merchant to securely accept credit and debit card payments, and process electronic transactions in general.
 In fact, MID facilitates payment transactions between the consumer and the business.

 Every Merchant ID is utilized to identify a certain business during the MID payment.
 At the moment when the consumer makes a purchase, the merchant’s number is transferred to third parties that are involved in the MID payment process.
 Merchant ID also verifies the legitimacy of the business to the consumer’s issuing bank.